g0mb4/arma-ws/README.md

 use the attached solution files (currently working only on Windows, compiled with VS2015)

+## Known errors

+- crashes when the game is paused (use -noPause and Alt+Tab NOT Esc)

 ## Thanks to

 - the developers of "boost"